ayoubkhobalatte/DotToArrow/README.md

 ## Description

 Old habits die hard hard.
 I understand that.
-If you're coming to the PHP world from the your favourite programming language (say Java or C++), you might expereience a few syntaxt differences that might annoy you.
+If you're coming to the PHP world from the your favourite programming language (say Java or C++), you might experience a few syntax differences that might annoy you.
 Namely, the arrow notation instead of the dot.

-DotToArrow is a small [Sublime Text 2](http://www.sublimetext.com/2) plugin made to help people who are new or not used to PHP syntax (like myself a few months ago).
+DotToArrow is a small [Sublime Text 2](http://www.sublimetext.com/2) plugin made to help people who are new or not used to PHP syntax

-This plugin transforms the dot (.) sign to the arrow sign (->) for method and class variables calls.
+This plugin transforms the dot (.) sign to the arrow sign (->) for method and class variable calls.

 ## How to install
 Installing this plugin is easy.
 You can do it in two possible ways.